 Microsoft Demo Management System

-Redesigning the content management platform behind Microsoft's global retail demo experiences across thousands of Windows devices worldwide.
+Redesigning the content management platform behind Microsoft's global retail demo experiences used across thousands of Windows devices worldwide.

 Team